lukasuz/stylegan2-landmark-projection/README.md

 ## Todos:

 - ~~Allow for different landmark weights via command line.
 This will probably improve the above example.~~
+- ~~Check out why the style look of the facial expression image leaks into the projection.
+Apparently the heat maps contain some "style" signal~~ (normalization factor in heat map calculation was the culprit, seems to work quite well now.
+This also improved quality of generated images immensely)
+- Add face cropping as preprocessing for non ffhq images
 - Add discriminator loss / regularization.
 Heat maps are some times wrongly extracted resulting in a **very** wrongly propagated error
-- Check out why the style look of the facial expression image leaks into the projection.
-Apparently the heat maps contain some "style" signal
 - Attempt to remove landmark information from VGG embedding for lpips calculation.